 As we already know, the easiest way to gain more sales is to win the Buy Box.
 The Buy Box winner is determined by the complex Buy Box algorithm, and it doesn’t have a set formula for winning the Buy Box.
 However, there are a few factors to consider when looking to win the coveted Buy Box, which includes:

 - Fulfillment Method: If you are a FBA seller, you’re already a step forward on the path of winning the Buy Box.
 Compared with FBM, FBA sellers have a way better chance of winning the Buy Box because Amazon is in charge of the entire process, to ensure that customers have an exceptional shopping experience.

 - Seller Performance: Sellers should maintain a high order fulfillment rate with low returns and low pre-fulfillment cancellations to increase their seller ratings.
 You can learn more here Amazon measure Seller Performance to see how well you are doing so far.

 - Stock Availability: Amazon would not allow a seller with no stock to win the Buy Box.
 Products going out of stock is a good thing, it shows that you are selling, but it’s your competitors’ best chance to take over the Buy Box ownership.
 To avoid losing the Buy Box, you should aim to keep your inventory as full as possible.

-We hope that our most data-driven repricing strategies for your Amazon business have come in handy and will inspire you to create many competitive repricing strategies of your own.
+We hope that our Amazon pricing strategies for your Amazon business have come in handy and will inspire you to create many competitive repricing strategies of your own.

-Using automated repricing software with repricing strategies certainly makes it a lot of easier for you to run your Amazon business and saves you a great deal of time and effort.
-You will never know until you try, so sign up for a 14-day free trial now to enjoy the greatest benefits from BQool’s Repricing Central.
+Using automated repricing software that can implement your repricing strategies will ease your life in running your Amazon business and save you a great deal of time and effort.
+You will never know until you try, so sign up for a 14-day free trial now and enjoy getting buy box with BQool’s Repricing Central.